Anon-Core/Anon-Core/README.md

 ## About Me

 Hello.
-I am a tech fanatic from Iran
+I am a tech fanatic from Iran.
 Currently, I am focused on learning, experimenting, and improving my skills in programming and security.
 Security is one of my main interests and I have gained practical experience in various fields.